 Rotation speeds during diamond core drilling can vary up to 1500 rpm depending on the material being drilled and core size and drill bit being used.
 Penetration rates are slower than other methods generally due to the hardness and at times the weakness of the rock, plus the time taken to retrieve the core barrel when drilling at deeper depths.
 An alternative to conventional core drilling is wireline core drilling this can speed the drilling progress up especially when drilling deeper holes.

 Wireline Core Drilling

-Drillpower QLD also have the capability to carry out wireline core drilling.
+Drillpower QLD and SJ Drilling also have the capability to carry out wireline core drilling.